Marketing

 Presence and precision go hand in hand.

 Brands that publish accurate, up-to-date, and verifiable thought leadership are significantly more likely to be surfaced and cited by AI engines.
-Those that don't risk being represented through stale or secondhand information.
+Those who don't risk being represented through stale or secondhand information.

 For decades, SEO success was measured in rankings: the higher your page appeared on Google, the more impressions and clicks you earned.